Storm & Flood Preparedness

 - If you are able, avoid driving or being out on the roads during heavy rains.
 If you must drive, NEVER DRIVE THROUGH A FLOODED ROAD

-- Review preparedness resources and checklists from San Mateo Consolidated Fire Department
+- Review preparedness lists & tips from FEMA's Ready.Gov and San Mateo Consolidated Fire Department

 We now have four self-serve sandbag stations open to City of San Mateo residents during the wet weather season.